intel/he-toolkit/tools/README.md

 ### Setup

-The `healg` tool requires as input a file that containts a sorted list of primes.
+The `healg` tool requires as input a file that contains a sorted list of primes.
 This `primes.txt` file can be created by running the supplied script `gen_primes.sh` without any arguments.

 ```bash